Project Transform has five components:

 Read more about TaskExchange here.

-Production Models - Ensuring our content is relevant and up-to-date
+Production Models / Living Systematic Reviews - Ensuring our content is relevant and up-to-date

 Current models for producing Cochrane reviews are often challenging, complex and time-consuming.
 Author teams, Review Groups and other Cochrane community members are looking for new approaches to producing Cochrane reviews that can streamline the process, while still ensuring quality.

-Production Models will explore the variety of ways we currently produce Cochrane reviews, what others are doing and what we might do differently to improve the review production process.
-With a focus on how author teams work and how technology might help, Production Models will identify, develop and trial new ways of producing Cochrane reviews that could help us more efficiently produce reviews that are high quality and up-to-date.
+Production Models has explored a variety of ways we currently produce Cochrane reviews, what others are doing and what we might do differently to improve the review production process (view our report of this work).
+With a focus on how author teams work and how technology might help, Production Models is currently piloting a new way of producing Cochrane reviews, Living Systematic Reviews, that could help us more efficiently produce high-impact reviews that are of high quality and up-to-date.

 The aim of this new area of work is to create a system that allows Australian guideline developers access to tools, systems and services that can make it easier for them to access, use and conduct systematic reviews.